 Personal medical data will be kept confidential as required by the Privacy Act, 5 U.S.C.
 552a.
 Details from your medical records will be stored on a private computer system, but your name will not be used in any computer files.
-Information stored of government staff at the National Heart, Lui on the computer may be seen by ACT of and Blood Institute, which funds the clinic study staff or study. at If you have any que screening process, you can cor ntact either Dr. alth Educator at abject, contact Dr. Consent summary I understand that I am not waiving any legal or its agents from liability for negligence.
-I ACT screening process, the local institution compensation either for lost wages or for m provide for treatment or reimbursements for understand that in the event of physical sponsoring this study does not have fedical treatment.
-Therefore, the local is d injury during the unds budgeted for I have read the description of the first ACT I have had known possible side effects and having had alternative procedures explained clinical staff and I have received acceptable screening program at any time and I will still still the staff and I have received acceptable. adverse reactions (none for this visit) ex I. I have had an opportunity to ask que answers.
-I understand that I may withd explained as well as a stions to the ACT raw from the ACT Signature of participant Date Signature of witness Date Signature of Principal Investigator Date ,
+Information stored on the computer may be seen by ACT clinic study staff or government staff at the National Heart, Lung and Blood Institute, which funds the study.

+Ouestions

+If you have any questions at any time during your screening for ACT or if you believe you have sustained an injury related to the screening process, you can contact either Dr. at or the Health Educator at .
+If you have any questions about your rights as a research subject, contact Dr. , the Institutional Review Board Chairman, at .

+Consent summary

+I understand that I am not waiving any legal rights or releasing the local institution sponsoring this study or its agents from liability for negligence.
+I understand that in the event of physical injury during the ACT screening process, the local institution sponsoring this study does not have funds budgeted for compensation either for lost wages or for medical treatment.
+Therefore, the local institution does not provide for treatment or reimbursements for such injuries.

+I have read the description of the first ACT screening visit and I freely volunteer to participate in it.
+I have had known possible side effects and adverse reactions (none for this visit) explained as well as having had alternative procedures explained.
+I have had an opportunity to ask questions to the ACT clinical staff and I have received acceptable answers.
+I understand that I may withdraw from the ACT screening program at any time and I will still receive standard treatment for my condition.

+Signature of participant

+Signature of witness

+Signature of Principal Investigator
-ACTIVITY COUNSELING TRIAL (ACT)

-Screening and Randomization/Participation Consent
+ACTIVITY COUNSELING TRIAL (ACT) Screening and Randomization/Participation Consent